 G-34-3.1.4 Rank with Associated Criteria

-Assistant Professor I: This is the rank at which many faculty are hired.
+Assistant Professor I: This is the rank at which most faculty are hired.
 Faculty members at this rank are expected to focus on establishing their expertise in their primary assignment.
-In addition to this, faculty should regularly attend department meetings, mandatory College wide meetings, and a selection of campus workshops that will help them understand the workings and culture of the College.
+In addition to this, faculty should regularly attend department meetings, mandatory College wide meetings, and a selection of campus activities that will help them understand the workings and culture of the College.
+During the first year, a faculty member will develop their professional improvement plan (PIP).
+At the beginning of their second year and every year to follow, faculty members will submit their annual report of activities (ARA).
 Beyond the first year, faculty members should be expanding their engagement with the larger College community.
-This may include serving on peer teams or other College committees and exploring options for further professional, and College service.
+This may include serving on peer teams or other College committees and exploring options for further professional development and, College service.

 - Primary Assignment: Evidence of improvement and refinement of teaching ability or, in the case of non-teaching faculty, evidence of improvement of performance in one’s assignment.
 The individual shows regular, significant improvement in the quality of teaching or performance in non-teaching assignment.
-The individual contributes to maintenance and development in his/her curricular or program area.
+The individual contributes to maintenance and development in their curricular or program area.

-- Professional Improvement: The faculty member should have an approved Professional Improvement Plan (PIP) on file and have demonstrated progress toward completing PIP goals as noted in the Annual Report of Activities (ARA).
+- Professional Improvement: The faculty member should have an approved PIP on file and have demonstrated progress toward completing PIP goals as noted in the ARA.

-- Primary Assignment: The individual demonstrates significant competence while striving for excellence in teaching ability or performance in the primary assignment.
-The individual has contributed significantly to maintaining and developing the existing curriculum or program area.
+- Primary Assignment: The individual demonstrates significant competence while striving for excellence in teaching ability and performance in the primary assignment.
+The individual contributes to maintenance and developing the existing curriculum or program area.

-- Professional Improvement: In most circumstances, the individual applying for the rank of Associate Professor should have a final PIP report on file for the first PIP cycle and documented progress toward completion of the second PIP cycle.
+- Professional Improvement: In most circumstances, the individual preparing for the rank of Associate Professor should have a final PIP report on file for the first PIP cycle and, in most cases, documented progress toward completion of the second PIP cycle.

-- Service to the College: In achieving this rank faculty demonstrate significant and meaningful engagement with the College beyond the department level, and active pursuit of leadership roles.
+- Service to the College: Faculty are demonstrating significant engagement with the College beyond the department level, and active pursuit of leadership roles.

-- Service to the Community: Building on community relationships developed while an Assistant Professor II, the faculty member serves the community as a resource within her/his discipline by accepting meaningful local, statewide, or national roles.
+- Service to the Community: Building on community relationships developed while an Assistant Professor II, the faculty member expands their role in the community as a resource within their discipline by accepting local, statewide, or national roles.

-- Primary Assignment: The individual continues to demonstrate regular and significant improvement and refinement in maintaining excellence in teaching ability or performance in the primary assignment.
-The individual has demonstrated leadership in curricular or program development.
+- Primary Assignment: The individual demonstrates regular and significant improvement and refinement in maintaining excellence in teaching ability and performance in all areas of the primary assignment.
+The individual demonstrates leadership in curricular or program development.